takenet/messaginghub-docs/docs/en/4-domains.md

 ## OMNI

 [OMNI](http://letsomni.com.br/business/) is an App available in [Google Play](https://play.google.com/store/apps/details?id=net.take.omni) for companies to communicate with their customers and manage your service profile.

+After activating the domain OMNI for your application, you can customize it accessing the [Let´s OMNI Portal](http://letsomni.com.br/business)

+Remark: *Messaging Hub applications* are called *Services* in the OMNI app.

+## Tangram

+The Tangram domain allow your application to use *SMS* to send and receive messages.
+In order to configure your application to use the Tangram domain, contact the Tangram team at *servicedesk@takenet.com.br*, get your configuration parameters and do to the *Messaging Hub Portal* to activate the domain for your application.